aklump/jquery.scroll_to/README.md

 # ScrollTo
 ## A jQuery Plugin

 **Animates the vertical scrolling to an element in the DOM.
-More importantly, makes it very simple to do so with dead-simple syntax.
-And very small at 918 bytes minified.**
+More importantly, makes it easy to do so with dead-simple syntax.
+And very small at <1K minified.
+Will wait for images to load before scrolling for accurate location.**

 ## Example One